Judge In Morphew Preliminary Hearing To Decide On Whether To Go To Trial

 Another witness, CBI agent Joseph Cahill, testified according to reports from scientists, there was unknown male DNA found on handlebars and brakes of Suzanne’s bicycle, in the backseat of her car and the glove box.
 There were three partial DNA profiles returned from the glove box from men all tied to unsolved sexual assault cases.

 Cahill told the court he made a call on one case traced back to Tempe, AZ but never followed up on the other two profile matches because he wasn’t aware of them until May of 2021.
-A year after Suzanne disappeared.MORE NEWS: Letter To Staff At Aurora Public Schools Details COVID Vaccine Mandate
+A year after Suzanne disappeared.MORE NEWS: Body Of Missing Alamosa Woman Cheyenne Goins Found In Hidden Grave

 Barry’s family sat behind him the entirety of the four days.
 His daughters continued to show signs of support for their father, waving and smiling at him at every opportunity.